atuttle/blog/blog/2023/my-theory-of-technical-debt.md

 **My theory is that we allow "the business" to get in the way of doing our jobs well.**

 Too often, software companies and IT departments are given a project mandate and an allowable time limit to spend working on it.
+Maybe they talked to customers about it, decided it would be a valuable project, and the customer would need it by a certain date in order to be able to use it.

 That's the wrong way to think about it.

 Even if we are diligent about only working on the parts that _really must be included_ and not getting sidetracked by things that are interesting, the phrase "it'll be done when it's done" is still right; regardless of whether the business wants it done in 3 months or 3 weeks.

 So you've accepted a project, and an unrealistic timeline.
 Now what?

 Well, you can't skip step 3, you've got to write the code.
-And step 5 (code review) seems like it could be a good safeguard against the problems that steps 1 (specification) and 2 (tests) protect you from (if people were perfect at code reviews, which...).
+And step 5 (code review) seems like it could be a good safeguard against the problems that steps 1 (specification) and 2 (tests) protect you from (if people were perfect at code reviews, _which..._).
 And step 4 (refactoring)?
-Take written code and make it better without making any functional changes?
+You think the business is going to let you take code that's already working make it "better" without making any functional changes?
 That's going to go right out the window.

 What's left?